Micro-Novelty/Custom-Geometric-Learning-For-ML-/README.md

 # 📃 Small Note:
 This Branch Contained Explanation regarding CronicalSpark AI, Also I Have Provided A TestBed for Cronical Spark itself that anyone can use and see the Performance of CronicalSpark
-Note = You can immediately execute the  "domain test" code of CronicalSpark without any modification, the results will show a matplot of graphics that correlates to CronicalSpark abilities.
+Note = You can immediately execute the  "domain test" code of CronicalSpark without any modification and I've already provided a quick analysis of its internal dynamics in the codes, titled "CronicalSpark internal physics evaluation", the results will show a matplot of graphics that correlates to CronicalSpark abilities.

-*.
+●.
 License = MIT

 # 📑 Libraries in Python Requirements:
 1. Numpy for processing